The best of Oblivio, as it were (view as list of excerpts)

 K sleeps with Seymour almost every night.
 She leans into him, wedging him into the crook of her arm and resting her chin on top of his head.
 If Seymour were a real monkey he would quickly suffocate from this.
 Indeed there’s no better way to suffocate a monkey than what K does to Seymour.

 Seymour’s head is bigger than the rest of him.
 Wrapped in finely-woven terry cloth, it’s firm without being too firm to sleep on.
 Miraculously (a word I do not use lightly) Seymour’s head doesn’t smell.
 None of him does, although he has spent more than ten thousand nights (I did the math) jammed into K’s armpit and has never been washed.
-It’s like the miracle of Hanukkah.
+It’s like the miracle of Hanukkah but applied to stuffed monkeys.

 The only time K sleeps without Seymour is when she’s away.
 She says she does this because he’s too big to bring anywhere, but I don’t think that’s the real reason.
 I think it’s embarrassment.
 I think it’s the idea of a forty-two year-old woman who can’t sleep a single night without her stuffed monkey.